 Contracts and Fees

 Stand-alone Fios internet doesn’t require a contract.
-That’s good news for renters: You can cancel when your lease ends without paying an early termination fee.
+That’s good news: you can cancel at any time without having to pay an early termination fee.
 For those who prefer traditional contracts, Verizon also offers an attractive two-year plan.

 Rather than paying an extra $15 per month in year two, the contract route guarantees your sign-up price for 24 months.
 If you plan on staying put for a couple years, we recommend considering the contract option as you could save nearly $200 in the second year.